Jing-bo/privacy-policy/Infinite2048/README.md

-# ¡°Infinite 2048¡± PRIVACY POLICY
+# "Infinite 2048" PRIVACY POLICY

-This privacy policy governs your use of the software application Infinite 2048 (¡°Application¡±) for mobile devices that was created by Aaron Zhao.
+This privacy policy governs your use of the software application Infinite 2048 ("Application") for mobile devices that was created by Aaron Zhao.
 The Application is a simple mobile game that is a variant of the popular puzzle game 2048.
 The Application is published on Google Play only.

 # What information does the Application obtain and how is it used?